JonathanBuchner/JonathanBuchner/README.md

 ### On GitHub I am:
 - Developing curriculum for *Microsoft Leap's Internal Program*
 - Engaging in projects I may later work on with my students
-- Exploring curriculum ideas for teaching others code on Twitch / YouTube
+- Exploring curriculum ideas for teaching others to code on platforms like Twitch / YouTube

 ### I enjoy:
 - Supporting career changers and career returners by building their confidence and learner mindset